andrew/ultimate-awesome/README.md

 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.
 - [awesome-mixin](https://github.com/lyricat/awesome-mixin) - A list of awesome things related to Mixin Network.
-- [awesome-fullstack](https://github.com/ManzDev/awesome-fullstack) - A list of curated resources related to FullStack (Frontend, Backend and DevOps).
 - [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - A curated list of awesome TikZ packages and resources.
 - [awesome-haxe-js](https://github.com/MatthijsKamstra/awesome-haxe-js) - Useful resources for Haxe JavaScript.
 - [Apache-Spark-Guide](https://github.com/mikeroyal/Apache-Spark-Guide) - Apache Spark Guide.